Firokat/NSIComputer/README.md

 This website is the result of a homework I've to do during the Oct hollydays of 2020 in computing class.

 It's a website that show the main parts of a PC.
 I had to do the motherboard page but I also done the index page for fun, the other parts were made by class mates so it wont be on this repo.
+It work way better in 1920x1080 resolution

 PS : The website is in french